Choosing the right SFT dataset for your LLM

 Exploring open-source vs proprietary options

-- Proprietary datasets : often paid for, they are generally better annotated and optimized for specific use cases (e.g. commercial datasets from OpenAI or Anthropic).
+- Proprietary datasets: often paid for, they are generally better annotated and optimized for specific use cases.

 Conclusion

 By combining data quality, diversity and ethics, LLMs can be trained more effectively and adapted to the real needs of users.
-Exploring the best available resources, whether open-source or proprietary, thus makes it possible to make the most of supervised fine-tuning and to build ever more efficient models.
+Exploring the best available resources, whether open-source or proprietary, or requiring expertise from domain AI trainers, thus makes it possible to make the most of supervised fine-tuning and to build ever more efficient models and AI products!